Applying, fees & funding

 Applications are made via UCAS

-We strongly advise you when applying, to use your personal email address in your contact details as your university address may become redundant as you go through the process).
+We strongly advise you when applying, to use your personal email address in your contact details (not a school/college one, as this may become redundant as you go through the process).
 If you need to make changes to your UCAS application AFTER you have submitted it, including changing your email address, phone number etc. you can do so via the UCAS Hub.

 Tuition fees for Home

 Tuition fees for International students and EU students

 MBBS and BDS as a first degree

 Years 1-4: you will be able to apply for the same package of Student Finance and Queen Mary Bursaries as students on other courses.

 Year 5 and beyond: the NHS will pay the tuition fee (non income assessed).
 For your living costs you can get a £1000 NHS grant (non income assessed), and you can apply for an income assessed NHS Bursary for living costs (in 2017/18 this was up to £3191 for students living away from home plus extra weeks allowance at the London rate of £108 per week).

 You will also be able to apply to Student Finance England for a non income assessed reduced rate Maintenance Loan.
 In 2017/18 this is £2498 for final year students living away from home.
 You will not be eligible for a Queen Mary Bursary in your NHS funded year.